mchorse/reads/content/mclib-changelog.md

 * Added tracking of how many times keystrokes were pressed recently
 * Added evaluating of math expressions within trackpad fields upon pressing Alt + Enter when focused
 * Changed trackpad fields to use horizontal mouse offset, instead of distance
+* Changed zooming in/out in model renderers be more adaptive (zoom factor changes depending on current scale, which makes it faster to zoom in and out)
 * Fixed crash with index out of bounds with list elements (reported by Lycoon)
+* Fixed bug with math expressions having `(` in the beginning and `)` in the end of the expression being invalid
 * Moved keyframe code from Aperture (for future features)

 ## Version 2.0.1